awsdocs/aws-systems-manager-user-guide/doc_source/automation-createdoc.md

    }
    ```

-1. Execute the following command to view a list of documents that you can access\.
+1. Run the following command to view a list of documents that you can access\.

    ```
    aws ssm list-documents --document-filter-list key=Owner,value=Self